Why does Dr. Kim look at my tongue ?

 ¤ Lower Jiao

 The Base of the tongue corresponds to the Kidney, Urinary Bladder, Large Intestine and Small Intestine Meridians.

 The sides of the tongue correspond to the Liver and Gall Bladder meridians.
 Some theories place the Gall Bladder on the patients left side and the Liver on the patients right side.

 The Middle of the tongue corresponds to the Stomach and Spleen Meridians.

 The Tip of the tongue corresponds to the Lung and the Heart Meridians.

-Why does my acupuncturist check my pulse ?
+Why does Dr. Kim check my pulse ?

 Pulse and tongue diagnosis are two of the more important diagnostic tools in Oriental medicine.
 They are both used to derive a TCM diagnosis for your condition which is used to plan your treatment.
 Of the diagnostic tools, pulse diagnosis is one of the more important tools used in Asia acupuncture and herbal medicine.
 While tongue diagnosis provides valuable clinical information, the pulse can be used to gain a deep understanding of the patient on many levels.
 "Mastering" pulse diagnosis is difficult without the guidance of a skilled teacher.
 Even at basic levels, however, the pulse provides immediate and specific information that can help clarify contradictory diagnostic information and symptomology.